isomerpages/mlaw-acd/_regulation-for-dealers/0-guidelines-for-regulated-dealers.md

 ---
 layout: leftnav-page-content
-title: Guidelines for Regulated Dealers
+title: Key Resources
-permalink: /guide/
+permalink: /key-resource/
-breadcrumb: Guidelines for Regulated Dealers
+breadcrumb: Key Resources
 collection_name: regulation-for-dealers
 ---

 This is a testing page

+**The next item will be cool**